 - Students in Years 11, 12 and 13 who wish to gain a national NCEA qualification in that year will need to begin at Rangi Ruru in Term 1 of that year or earlier.

-Note: beginning study in New Zealand in Year 9 and/or Year 10 is highly recommended if students want to achieve well in senior examinations.
+Beginning study in New Zealand in Year 9 or Year 10 is highly recommended if students want to achieve well in senior examinations.

 |New Zealand Year Level||USA & Australian Grade Level equivalent||Native Speaker Ages*||National Examinations / Qualifications|